bad63r/dotfiles/i3/README.md

 [Dunst](https://dunst-project.org) is a lightweight replacement for the notification-daemons.

-Configuring dunst:
+How to configure it:

-First we need to install it
+    - to install: `sudo apt-get install dunst`

-`sudo apt-get install dunst`
+    - add .dunstrc to your home folder.

-Add .dunstrc to your home folder.That's it.
+    - That's it.
 You don't need to include any line into i3 config file.

 	#go into this location
 sudo vim /usr/share/dbus-1/services/org.freedesktop.Notifications.service